Introduction to Economics

 And because news becomes history, you can also understand history better.
 For instance, although the Black Death was a terrible scourge to the people of the mid-14th century, killing almost half the population in some places, it turned out to be a blessing for the peasants who survived, because labor became a much more scarce resource, allowing the peasants to demand higher wages and better living conditions from their masters.

 By understanding economics, you can invest better.
 The economy moves in cycles.
 Although the stock market is up and down every day, it tends to move in trends that mirror the economic cycle.
 The stock market usually starts going up when the economy reaches a nadir, then continues to ascend with the economy, reaching a peak right before the economy reaches a peak.
 When the government is printing money, stock prices will increase, because people buy assets, to protect themselves against inflation.
 So when the Federal Reserve implemented their policy of quantitative easing, which increases the money supply, the stock market increased significantly, especially between 2012 and 2014.
 This was not the only factor, of course, but it was a significant one.
 On the other hand, when the money supply contracted in the 1930s, the Great Depression ensued.
 One factor that contracted the money supply was that banks started to fail, which caused people to panic, so they withdrew their money and hoarded the cash.
 This reduced the velocity of money, which also causes the economy to contract.
-When people hoard cash, it is as if the money does not exist, since it has not been spent, so the businesses also start to fail, since they have no customers.
+When people hoard cash, it is as if the money does not exist, since it has not been spent, so the businesses also will fail, since they have no customers.
 Then the economy declines even more.
 This was not the only cause of the Great Depression, of course, but it was a prominent one.

 You can also understand politics and policies better.
 One cardinal characteristic of every economy is that there are always certain groups of people who profit off of the rest of the population, which is why they are wealthy.
 In communist countries, dictators control the country, so they rule the country in the interest of themselves and their benefactors.
 The Russian government, for instance, is not so much a government as it is a network of criminals, who control the government to maximize their own wealth, even though they impoverish everyone else.
 And because there is no rule of law there, it would be idiotic to invest in any Russian company, at least without understanding that there is an enormous amount of risk in such an investment.
 This also explains why Russia, by far the largest country in the world, is an economic midget, with the Gross Domestic Product less than that of little South Korea.
 In democracies, the wealthy cannot dictate, but they can influence politicians with money, and those politicians often pass legislation that benefits political donors at the expense of everyone else, then they try to justify their actions with specious arguments.